A Science-Based Vaccination Schedule For Your Dog And Cat

-After the initial 3-shot vaccine series, you are protected for life. (ref1, ref2 ) Even humans who no longer have detectable antibodies in their blood remain protected. (ref1, ref2)
+After the initial 3-shot vaccine series, you are protected for life.
+Even humans who no longer have detectable antibodies in their blood remain protected.

 When you hit 65, the CDC suggests an anti-pneumococcal vaccine booster after your original childhood series.
 An aging immune system sometimes needs a reminder.

 What Can We Learn From Human Medical Research And Animal Studies Regarding The Dangers Of Over-vaccination?

 Some believe that pet vaccines that contain no adjuvants are less likely to cause these problems.
-Others that live attenuated vaccines (MLV ) may be safer than killed vaccines.
+Others believe that live organism attenuated (weakened) vaccines (MLV) may be safer than killed vaccines.
 Both sounds reasonable; but neither has been proven.

 Does My Pet Need A Vaccine Booster Whenever Its Antibody Titer Levels Drops?

-Your dog or cat is probably capable of making 1 trillion different antibodies during its lifetime – we know we humans can. (ref) But if high levels of unneeded antibodies to everything your pet encounters in life were maintained indefinitely, these antibodies would eventually build up to unhealthy levels.
+Your dog or cat is probably capable of making 1 trillion different antibodies during its lifetime – we know we humans can. (read here) But if high levels of unneeded antibodies to everything your pet encounters in life were maintained indefinitely, these antibodies would eventually build up to unhealthy levels.
 That is called hypergammaglobulinemia.
 If something like that occurred (as it occasionally does for different reasons) it is also called a polyclonal gammopathy (too many antibodies).
 Such a situation is deleterious (bad for) to the health of humans and pets. (read here )

-How Can I Assure The Vaccines My Veterinarian Gives Work Without Giving Them In Excess?
+How Can I Be Sure That The Vaccines My Veterinarian Gives Protect Without Giving Them In Excess?